kubernetes/enhancements/keps/sig-network/20191104-iptables-no-cluster-cidr.md

 It also complicates the lifecycle of kube-proxy as when new cluster CIDRs are added, this has to be plumbed down to kube-proxy (either change flags and restart or create a new resource to watch).

-It is felt it's better to have kube-proxy unlearn knowledge of cluster CIDR instead of adding to it.
+It is felt that it's better to have kube-proxy unlearn knowledge of cluster CIDR instead of adding to it.